pmmf/SI-PSL/README.md

 They are 8-bit RGB color images with a resolution of 768x560 pixels.
 For image of the SI-PSL database

 ### Evaluation protocol
-The SI-PSL database has a well-defined standard evaluation protocol, which consists of 6 signers for training,1 signer for validation and the remaining 4 signers are used for the test set.
+The SI-PSL database has a well-defined standard evaluation protocol, which consists of 6 signers for training, 1 signer for validation and the remaining 4 signers are used for the test set.